E3 (Economy, Energy and Environment): Supporting Sustainable Manufacturing in South Carolina

 - promotes sustainable manufacturing and growth through innovative technology;

-- improves the regional economy by retaining jobs in companies that are better positioned for global competition; and
+- improves the regional economy by retaining jobs in companies that are better positioned for global competition;

 - reduces environmental impacts while regaining a competitive advantage.